Second Great Awakening

-The Second Great Awakening was a Protestant religious revival during the early 19th century in the United States.
-The Second Great Awakening, which spread religion through revivals and emotional preaching, sparked a number of reform movements.
-Revivals were a key part of the movement and attracted hundreds of converts to new Protestant denominations.
+The Second Great Awakening was a religious revival during the late 18th to early 19th century in the United States.
+It spread religion through revivals and emotional preaching and sparked a number of schismatic movements.
+Revivals were key to the movement and attracted hundreds of converts to new denominations.
 The Methodist Church used circuit riders to reach people in frontier locations.

 The Second Great Awakening led to a period of antebellum social reform and an emphasis on salvation by institutions.
 The outpouring of religious fervor and revival began in Kentucky and Tennessee in the 1790s and early 1800s among the Presbyterians, Methodists, and Baptists.
 New religious movements emerged during the Second Great Awakening, such as Adventism, Dispensationalism, and the Latter Day Saint movement.
 The Second Great Awakening also led to the founding of several well-known colleges, seminaries, and mission societies.

 Historians named the Second Great Awakening in the context of the First Great Awakening of the 1730s and 1750s and of the Third Great Awakening of the late 1850s to early 1900s.
-The First Awakening was part of a much larger Romantic religious movement that was sweeping across England, Scotland, and Germany.
+The First Awakening was part of a much larger evangelical religious movement that was sweeping across England, Scotland, and Germany.

-Spread of Revivals
+Spread of revivals

 Background

-Like the First Great Awakening a half century earlier, the Second Great Awakening in North America reflected Romanticism characterized by enthusiasm, emotion, and an appeal to the supernatural.
-It rejected the skepticism, deism, Unitarianism, and rationalism left over from the American Enlightenment, about the same time that similar movements flourished in Europe.
+The Second Great Awakening in North America rejected the skepticism, deism, Unitarianism, and rationalism left over from the American Enlightenment, about the same time that similar movements flourished in Europe.
 Pietism was sweeping Germanic countries and evangelicalism was waxing strong in England.

 The Second Great Awakening occurred in several episodes and over different denominations; however, the revivals were very similar.
 As the most effective form of evangelizing during this period, revival meetings cut across geographical boundaries.
 The movement quickly spread throughout Kentucky, Indiana, Tennessee, and southern Ohio, as well as other regions of the United States and Canada.
 Each denomination had assets that allowed it to thrive on the frontier.
 The Methodists had an efficient organization that depended on itinerant ministers, known as circuit riders, who sought out people in remote frontier locations.
 The circuit riders came from among the common people, which helped them establish rapport with the frontier families they hoped to convert.